1. Academic Validation

 Abstract

 The cDNA for a human Class II phosphoinositide 3-kinase (PI 3-kinase C2beta) with a C2 domain was cloned from a U937 monocyte cDNA library and the Enzyme expressed in mammalian and insect cells.
-Like other Class II PI 3-kinases in vitro, PI 3-kinase C2beta utilizes phosphatidylinositol (PI) and PI 4-monophosphate but not PI 4, 5-biphosphate as substrates in the presence of Mg2+.
-Remarkably, and unlike other PI 3-kinases, the Enzyme can use either Mg-ATP or Ca-ATP to generate PI 3-monophosphate.
+Like Other Class II PI 3-kinases in vitro, PI 3-kinase C2beta utilizes phosphatidylinositol (PI) and PI 4-monophosphate but not PI 4, 5-biphosphate as substrates in the presence of Mg2+.
+Remarkably, and unlike Other PI 3-kinases, the Enzyme can use either Mg-ATP or Ca-ATP to generate PI 3-monophosphate.
 PI 3-kinase C2beta, like the Class I PI 3-kinases, but unlike PI 3-kinase C2alpha, is sensitive to low nanomolar levels of the inhibitor wortmannin.
 The Enzyme is not regulated by the small GTP-binding protein Ras.
 The C2 domain of the Enzyme bound anionic Phospholipids such as PI and phosphatidylserine in vitro, but did not co-operatively bind Ca2+ and Phospholipids.
 Deletion of the C2 domain increased the lipid kinase activity suggesting that it functions as a negative regulator of the catalytic domain.
 Although presently it is not known whether PI 3-kinase C2beta is regulated by Ca2+ in vivo, our results suggest a novel role for Ca2+ ions in phosphate transfer reactions.

 Figures